On this page...

 How much does a permit cost?

-How much time does it take to get a permit?
+How much time does it take to review an application?

 What do I do with the permit?